 If you have live corals in your aquarium, you are probably wondering what foods your corals eat to supplement the nutrition provided by their resident zooxanthellae algae.
 You could just make a slurry of a variety of different foods that cover the entire spectrum (the "shotgun method" approach) and load it into your aquarium, allowing the corals to select what they want from the mix.
 But, the uneaten food in the mix is guaranteed to increase your nitrate level in a short period.
 Or you can fine-tune the supplement to the requirements of your specific corals and target feed them with a turkey baster or syringe that applies the food directly onto the coral's tentacles.

 Many corals will benefit from the food that you feed the fish and invertebrates in your tank.
-When meaty foods float by or land on corals, they will be consumed if the food is desired by the coral.
+When meaty foods float by or land on corals, they will be consumed if the food is digestible by the coral.
 Copepods, Amphipods, Brine Shrimp and Mysis Shrimp will also be consumed by many corals.
-Copepods and Amphipods are actually quite easy to cultivate in refugiums.
+Copepods and Amphipods are quite easy to cultivate in a refugium.
 Brine Shrimp eggs can be inexpensively hatched and grown in a simple DIY Brine Shrimp Hatchery.
-It is difficult to generalize the food requirements for groups (LPS, SPS or soft) of corals as there are always a few renegades in each group which have a more selective diet.
-We highly recommend obtaining a good book (reference source) on corals to determine what your specific corals feed on.
-One book which we highly recommend is "Aquarium Corals - Selection, Husbandry and Natural History" by Eric H. Borneman.
+It is difficult to generalize the food requirements for groups of corals (LPS, SPS or soft) as there are always a few renegades in each group that have a more selective diet.
+We highly recommend obtaining a good reference book on corals to determine what your specific corals feed on.
+One book that we highly recommend is Aquarium Corals - Selection, Husbandry and Natural History by Eric H. Borneman.
 The sections devoted to each coral provide detailed information on what the corals feed on in the wild.
-There is also an excellent chapter devoted to feeding corals in your aquarium.
+There is also an excellent chapter on how to feed corals in your aquarium.